La. Tech stuns Southern Miss with two walk-off wins, advances to C-USA championship game - The Vicksburg Post

 Louisiana Tech scored a pair of runs in the bottom of the ninth on a sacrifice fly by Netterville and a bloop single by Cole MCConnell.
 Another single by Garcia and a walk to Jorge Corona on a full-count pitch loaded the bases with two outs.

 That brought up Matulia, who also worked a full count.
-He lined a pitch into right field, a step in front of USM’s Reece Ewing, and pinch-runner Adarius Myers and McConnell both scored easily to give the Bulldogs their second walk-off win of the day.
+He lined a pitch into right field, a step in front of USM’s Reece Ewing, and Adarius Myers easily scored the winning run to give the Bulldogs their second walk-off win of the day.

 Louisiana Tech and Southern Miss played 11 times this season.
 Tech won seven of them, including the last three on walk-off hits.
 Seven of the 11 games were decided by one run.